-The tight ends he coached in 2013 included third team All-Big Sky Conference selection Zack Gehring, with offensive tackles Clay DeBord (second team) and Cassidy Curtis (honorable mention) also recognized.
+The tight ends he coached in 2014 included honorable mention All-Big Sky Conference selection Zach Wimberly.
+In 2013, Zack Gehring earned third team honors from the league.
 Gehring finished his 50-game EWU career with 34 starts, 44 receptions, 511 yards and five touchdowns.

 Before returning to Eastern, Strandley coached at Idaho State under former EWU assistant and Central Washington University head coach John Zamberlin.
 Strandley spent four seasons there as the school’s defensive coordinator.
 After the ISU coaching staff was let go following the 2010 season, Strandley coached defensive linemen in 2011 at Eastern Illinois.